 6. …If you’re Jennifer Lawrence, call my emergency line.
 (Insert your celebrity crush here.)

 7. …I’m sorry I missed your call, but I’m kind of a big deal.
 People know me.
 I have many leather-bound books.
 Just kidding!
 I’ll call you back as soon as possible.
 Thanks!

 Doing it straight may be the best route to take, and this is always a great way to show your professionalism.
 Remember to keep it brief and get right to the point.

-Bonus: Check out our article “6 Ways Your Voicemail Can Make or Break Your Business”
+Bonus: Check out our additional post, “6 Ways Your Voicemail Can Make or Break Your Business”